cameronbrady1527/learn-vocab-v1/README.md

 - Upload your existing vocabulary spreadsheet
 - Test yourself on definitions and track your progress
 - Get personalized statistics for each word
-- Focus more on words you struggle with
+- Focus more on words you struggle with (coming soon!)
-- Export your progress data back to CSV/Excel format
+- Export your progress data back to Excel format

 ## Features

 ### Data Management
-- **Import Existing Data**: Upload your vocabulary Excel/CSV files
+- **Import Existing Data**: Upload a vocabulary Excel file, following a schematic defined below
 - **Persistent Storage**: All progress is automatically saved in your browser
-- **Export Progress**: Download your vocabulary list with updated statistics
+- **Export Progress**: Download your vocabulary list with updated statistics in an Excel file `data.xlsx`

 ### Learning Interface
 - **Interactive Flashcards**: Simple and intuitive card-based learning